, ,

 Occasionally, children are born with irises that are not the same color.
 Typically, this abnormality, known as heterochromia, is present at birth (where it is called congenital heterochromia).
 Generally, it does not create any adverse effects.
 Heterochromia refers to two eyes that are completely different hues (typically one blue and one brown) or to one eye that is mostly one color but has a noticeable patch of another color.
 Eyes of various hues may be present at birth or develop within the first year.
 And after baby’s eye color change to different variations we called it “heterochromia”.

 In the past, scientists believed that eye color was controlled by a single gene and followed a straightforward inheritance pattern in which brown eyes were dominant over blue eyes.
-According to this theory, two parents with blue eyes could not have a kid with brown eyes.
-However, further research demonstrated that this paradigm was too simple.

 Although it is rare, it is possible for parents with blue eyes to produce children with brown eyes.
 Due to the involvement of several genes, the inheritance of eye color is more nuanced than was previously thought.
 Despite the fact that a child’s eye color may often be anticipated based on the eye color of his or her parents and other relatives, genetic variances sometimes yield unexpected outcomes.
 And as a result of these variations baby’s eye color change to hazel-grey or blue.